This page was updated July 1, 2022.

 University of Washington Retirement Plan (UWRP) participation includes faculty, librarians, and professional staff originally employed at least 50% for six or more consecutive months.

-- UWRP retirees cannot work greater than 40% of full time in the 12-month academic year beginning July 1 through the following June 30.
+- UWRP retirees cannot work greater than 40% of full time in the 12-month calendar year beginning January 1 through the following December 31.
 This applies to any and all positions worked.

 - Positions at 40% or less may be a direct hire or an open recruitment.